Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Images](../../Assets/Screenshots/DataHub/DataTypes/Images.png "[Images]")

-The data type *Images* is used to attach images.
+The *Images* data type is used to attach images.
 You can configure the filename prefix of the uploaded image, the allowed number of images and the file extensions.
 A preview of the uploaded images is displayed in the product view.
-In the *PIM Basic Set*, the *Images* attribute has the data type *Images*.
+In the *PIM Basic Set*, the *Images* attribute has the *Images* data type.

 The *ECM Integration in DataHub* plugin owns this data type.